 So what is chocolate exactly?
-Chocolate comes from a fruit tree known as a cacao tree which grows pods, native to the Americas and may have originated in the foothills of the Andes in the Amazon basin of South America where it can still be found wild today.
-These pods have a rough, leathery rind about an inch thick and are filled with a sweet pulp called ‘baba de cacao’ with about 30-50 large seeds inside that are fairly soft and white-to-pale lavender in color.
-Chocolate varies from unprocessed at 100% pure and dark, then slowly declining in quality with lower percentage and purity.
-This is because it is processed with more additives to make a more favored choice known as milk chocolate, usually as low as 33% and now even produced into the opposite which is white chocolate.
+Chocolate comes from a fruit tree known as a cacao tree which grows pods native to South America.
+It may have originated in the foothills of the Andes in the Amazon basin where it can still be found wild today.
+These pods have a rough, leathery rind about an inch thick and are filled with a sweet pulp called ‘baba de cacao’ with about 30-50 large seeds inside.
+They are also described as fairly soft and have a white-to-pale lavender color.
+Chocolate/cacao varies from unprocessed at 100% pure and dark, then slowly declining in quality with lower percentage and purity.
+This is because it is processed with more additives (mainly sugar and milk fat/cocoa butter fat) to make a more favored choice known as milk chocolate, usually as low as 31% .
+Now-a-days of course it’s commonly produced into the opposite which is white chocolate found in many candies and desserts.

-It should be burned into our brains that our body requires around 30% of our daily nutrition to come from fat for proper bodily growth and function.
+It should be burned into our brains that our body requires around 30% of our daily nutrition to come from healthy fats for proper bodily growth and function.
 These “healthy” fats can come from a number of sources, dark chocolate definitely being one of them.
-The problem with the diminishing nutrition of chocolate typically less than 60% is where many individuals experience the weight gain, especially if not eating sparing amounts.
-However, it is not just white or milk chocolates that can do damage, dark chocolate can also be a culprit to the weight gain crime.
+The problem with the diminishing nutrition of chocolate typically less than 72% is where many individuals experience the weight gain, especially if not eating sparing amounts.
+This is because of the obvious additives and that those additives can cause an increase in addiction, hence, weight gain issues.
+However, it’s not just white or milk chocolates that can do damage as dark/pure chocolate can also be a culprit to packing on pounds.
 This is because regardless of the higher nutrition value, people still do not factor in the large percentage of fat and calories, which is why portion control, not just with chocolate, should be exercised regularly.

 Well now we know where chocolate comes from, the variations of it, and how it can be a negative factor if not eaten with caution.
-Let’s now look at the bright side of dark chocolate and get a better understanding of how this plays a positive role in our daily diets.
-The higher the percentage, the more potent and even bitter it can be and you may need to build a tolerance level.
-With that increase, naturally comes a decrease in desire of consumption due to the excellent release of endorphins that practically zap away that urge for more as well as help eliminate stress.
-But it’s not just the endorphins that take the trophy, it’s also power-packed with anti-oxidants, even more than a serving of blueberries, green tea, or red wine!
+Now let’s look at the bright side of dark chocolate and get a better understanding of how this plays a positive role in our daily diets.
+The higher the percentage, the more potent and even bitter it can be in which you may need to build a tolerance.
+With that percentile increase, naturally comes a decrease in desire of consumption due to the excellent release of endorphins that practically zap away that urge for more as well as help eliminate stress.
+But it’s not just the endorphins that take the trophy; it’s also power-packed with antioxidants, even more than a serving of blueberries, green tea, or red wine!
+Let’s not forget that it also has an ideal high-fiber amount, about as much, if not a little more than an entire banana!
 While the list goes on and gets better, here is a re-cap and 5 additional yummy health benefits that will make you say “yes, please!” when offered some dark chocolate:

-1- Vital minerals: Copper; Magnesium; Potassium; Calcium; Iron.
-These are essential for your health and especially for your heart.
+Copper, Magnesium, Potassium, Calcium, Iron; These are essential for your health and especially for your heart.
 Copper is critical as it aids in the absorption of iron and is a key component of enzymes that form skin-strengthening collagen.
 Magnesium may help reduce the risk of several chronic illnesses, such as type 2 diabetes, hypertension, and cardiovascular disease.
-Potassium is a key factor in helping to prevent high blood pressure and stroke, regulates heartbeat, and protects circulation and blood vessels.
-Research done at Harvard Medical School concluded that dark chocolate consumption is inversely correlated to prevalent coronary heart disease.
+Potassium is an essential factor in helping to prevent both high blood pressure and stroke, regulates the metabolism, heartbeat, and protects circulation and blood vessels.
+It’s also great for relieving muscle soreness.
+What a relief!
+Research done at Harvard Medical School also concluded that dark chocolate consumption is inversely correlated to prevalent coronary heart disease.
 Calcium of course is the champion compound for great bones and teeth, but also aides in weight maintenance.
-Iron is required to help carry oxygen from the lungs to the muscles and other organs – a gym-lovers mineral!
+Iron is fantastic as it helps carry oxygen from the lungs to the muscles and other organs – a gym-lovers mineral!
+But wait!
+I’m still not finished!
+It also has—(imaginary drum-rolling)…protein!
+Woo Hoo!

 Eating chocolate shouldn’t be restricted to holiday treats and cheat-days just because of the high calorie and fat content.
-It should have a small daily limit of about 1/2oz, but that little bit can stretch your health, taste, and satisfaction a long ways.
-There are tons of healthy foods out there and we are blessed that such a “loving” compound of nutrition such as chocolate is a recommended source!
-Making the switch from milk to dark chocolate, preferably 72% and above, is a slow process but a guarantee that an improvement in your health is to follow.
+It should have a small daily limit of about 1/2oz (14g), but that little bit can stretch your health, taste, and satisfaction a long ways.
+There are tons of healthy foods out there and we are blessed that such a “loving” compound of nutrition such as chocolate/cacao, especially being a recommended source!
+Making the switch from milk to dark chocolate, preferably 72% and above is a slow process but a guarantee that an improvement in your health is to follow.
+To give you a better idea of these “pure” lucky numbers, a ½ ounce of 100% contains roughly: 70 calories, 7.5g fat (5g saturated), 0mg cholesterol, 0mg sodium, 3.5g carbohydrates, 2.5g fiber, 0g sugar, and 2g of protein.
 So go ahead!
-Smear a little peanut butter on a square, topped with a piece of banana, toss some raisins, almonds, and chocolate chunks together in a zip lock for a to-go snack, or even just give to someone with an appreciation note.
+Smear a little peanut butter on a square topped with a piece of banana, toss some raisins, almonds, and chocolate chunks together in a zip lock for a to-go snack, or even just give to someone with an appreciation note.
 Maintaining a great workout regimen will definitely reflect your change in choice as well as making more consistent, relaxing, happy thoughts!

 1. R.Ellison et al. (2011).Chocolate consumption is inversely associated with prevalent coronary heart disease: The National Heart, Lung, and Blood Institute Family Heart Study.
 Journal of Clinical Nutrition.